Chart Color Schemes

 Analysis of health metrics shows strong performance throughout Flagstaff Hill.

-Mortality rates and chronic condition prevalence were found to be very low across all age groups.
-Private health cover was relatively low at approximately 52% of the total population (~5,443 people).
-The most common medical conditions in the area were arthritis and mental health issues, affecting 7.8% and 7.6% of residents respectively.
-69.2% of residents declared themselves completely clear of medical ailments compared to 67.9% across Greater Adelaide.
-The under-65 population demonstrates better than average health outcomes.
-The area has 21.5% of residents aged 65 and over (2,262 people), which is higher than the 19.3% in Greater Adelaide.
-Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.
+Mortality rates and chronic condition prevalence were very low across all age groups according to AreaSearch's assessment.
+Private health cover was found to be relatively low at approximately 52% of the total population, which is about 5,474 people.
+The most common medical conditions in the area were arthritis and mental health issues, affecting 7.8 and 7.6% of residents respectively.
+A total of 69.2% of residents declared themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
+The under-65 population demonstrated better than average health outcomes.
+The area has 21.8% of residents aged 65 and over, which is approximately 2,306 people, higher than the 19.2% in Greater Adelaide.
+Health outcomes among seniors were particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health